TERMS OF CONSIGNMENT FOR SELLERS

 Buyers intending to export goods should ascertain (a) whether an export licence is required and (b) whether there is any specific prohibition on importing goods of that character because, e.g. they may contain prohibited materials such as ivory.
 Ask us if you need help.

 Bidders may be required to register before the sale commences and lots will be invoiced to the name and address on the registration form.
 Some form of identification may be required if you are unknown to us.
 Please enquire in advance about our arrangements for telephone bidding.
+In some cases the auctioneer may request a refundable deposit prior to accepting a registration to bid.
+All registrations are accepted at the auctioneer's discretion.

 10. Commission bidding.